-Annotation Description <propertyname>@Redfish.RequiredOnCreate</propertyname> Required in the POST request body. <propertyname>@Redfish.OptionalOnCreate</propertyname> Not required in the POST request body. <propertyname>@Redfish.SetOnlyOnCreate</propertyname> Cannot be modified after the resource is created. <propertyname>@Redfish.UpdatableAfterCreate</propertyname> Can be modified after the resource is created. <propertyname>@Redfish.AllowableValues</propertyname> Can be set to any of the listed values. @Redfish.RequestedCountRequired Required in the POST request body for the corresponding object to indicate the number of requested object instances.
+Annotation Description <propertyname>@Redfish.RequiredOnCreate</propertyname> Required in the POST request body.

+Annotation Description <propertyname>@Redfish.OptionalOnCreate</propertyname> Not required in the POST request body. <propertyname>@Redfish.SetOnlyOnCreate</propertyname> Cannot be modified after the resource is created. <propertyname>@Redfish.UpdatableAfterCreate</propertyname> Can be modified after the resource is created. <propertyname>@Redfish.AllowableValues</propertyname> Can be set to any of the listed values. @Redfish.RequestedCountRequired Required in the POST request body for the corresponding object to indicate the number of requested object instances.
+Used for composition requests.
+Indicates restrictions regarding quantities of ResourceBlock resources of a given @Redfish.ResourceBlockLimits type in the POST request body.
 Used for composition requests.